-How has international literature influenced post-apartheid policies in higher education and training and in science and technology?
-The "Mode Two" knowledge debate centres around new knowledge production beyond existing academic disciplines and the insular traditional higher education institution.
-This new approach originates in the synergy and cross-fertilisation in the interstices between established disciplines, and in the interaction of higher education scientists with government, business and civil society.
+This book examines the influence of an important body of international literature on the development of post-apartheid policies in higher education and training and in science and technology.
+Known as the "Mode Two" knowledge debate, it refers to the emergence of a new mode of knowledge production which is taking shape outside of existing academic disciplines and, in part, outside of the insularity of the traditional higher education institution.
+This new approach has its origins in the synergy and cross-fertilisation taking place in the interstices between established disciplines, and in the interaction of higher education scientists with other knowledge practitioners from government, business and civil society.

-Mode 2 knowledge and institutional life: taking Gibbons on a walk through a South African university
+- Mode 2 Knowledge and Institutional Life: Taking Gibbons on a walk Through a South African University - Jonathan D. Jansen